Tarqumiyah: British Mandate

-Jordanian era
+Jordan and Israel

-In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Tarqumiyah came under Jordanian rule.

-In 1961, the population of Tarqumiyah was 2,651.
+In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Tarqumiyah came under Jordanian rule.In 1961, the population of Tarqumiyah was 2,651.

-Post-1967
+In 1967, it came under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 2,412.
 Israel has expropriated land from Tarqumiyah in order to construct two Israeli settlements: Telem and Adora.

+Palestinian Authority

 Since 1995, Tarqumiyah has also been governed by the Palestinian National Authority as part of Area B of the West Bank.
 According to the Palestinian Central Bureau of Statistics, the town had a population of over 14,357 in 2007.